A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: A Bayesian Nonparametric Framework

-{ Theorem \ref{thm:consistency} gives consistency results for DPM with Gaussian, Beta and Gamma density kernels.
-These three density kernels are examples that can cover a wide range of distributions.
-Just like any other statistical models, they cannot cover all situations.
-Some distributions, such as standard (unshifted) versions of the gamma, Pearson VI, Pearson V, and log-logistic with shape parameter less than or equal to 2, and Weibull distributions with shape parameter less than or equal to 3, do not satisfy the finite moment condition or bounded density requirement in Theorem \ref{thm:consistency} (i).
+Like any other statistical models, the proposed DPM-based input modeling cannot cover all situations.
+Some distributions, such as standard (unshifted) versions of the gamma, Pearson VI, Pearson V, and log-logistic with shape parameter less than or equal to 2, and Weibull distributions with shape parameter less than or equal to 3, do not satisfy the finite moment condition or bounded density requirement in Theorem \ref{thm:consistency}.
 This does not necessarily mean that the proposed nonparametric approach cannot consistently estimate such true distributions.
-Theorem \ref{thm:consistency} provides only \textit{sufficient} conditions on which posterior consistence holds, while our empirical study indicates that the performance of DPM with Gamma kernel is robust to the conditions in Part (i).
+Theorem \ref{thm:consistency} provides only \textit{sufficient} conditions on which posterior consistency holds.
+We provide the empirical study in Section~\ref{sec:EmpiricalStudy} to demonstrate the robustness of DPM finite-sample performance even when the \textit{sufficient conditions} for the posterior consistency listed in Theorem~\ref{thm:consistency} does not hold.

 Theoretically, by choosing different kernel functions, the DPM can lead to consistent posterior on the distributions that are not covered by Theorem~\ref{thm:consistency}.
-For example, if the true density is completely monotone on $[0,\infty)$, such as Gamma, Pearson Type V, log-logistic, and Weibull distributions with shape parameters less than or equal to 2 or 3, the DPM priors with exponential density or scaled uniform density kernels have consistent posterior on them, as shown by Theorems 16 and 17 in \cite{Wu_Ghosal_2008}. }
+For example, if the true density is completely monotone on $[0,\infty)$, such as Gamma, Pearson Type V, log-logistic, and Weibull distributions with shape parameters less than or equal to 2 or 3, the DPM priors with exponential density or scaled uniform density kernels have consistent posterior on them, as shown by Theorems~16 and 17 in \cite{Wu_Ghosal_2008}.

-{Part (iii) of Theorem~\ref{thm:consistency} shows the asymptotic consistency of $p(F|\mathbf{X}_m)$ for DPM with Beta kernel.
-Existing Bayesian asymptotic results in the literature mainly focus on slightly different versions of Beta mixtures, such as the finite mixtures of Bernstein polynomials (\citealt{PetWas02}, \citealt{Wu_Ghosal_2008}), or the finite Beta mixtures in \citet{Rousseau_2010}. \citet{GhoRoyTan08} contains partial results on the classes of distributions that can be expressed with an infinite mixture of Betas.
-We presented a general result for posterior consistency of DPM with Beta kernel and its proof is given in Appendix \ref{subsec:proofThm1}. } {Our empirical study also demonstrates the flexibility and adaptiveness of DPM with Beta kernel for fitting the continuous distributions with known bounded support.}
+{Part (iii) of Theorem~\ref{thm:consistency} is a completely new result.
+Existing Bayesian asymptotic results in the literature mainly focus on different versions of Beta mixtures, such as the finite mixtures of Bernstein polynomials (\cite{PetWas02,Wu_Ghosal_2008}), or the finite Beta mixtures in \cite{Rousseau_2010}.
+The study in \cite{GhoRoyTan08} contains partial results on the classes of distributions that can be expressed with an infinite mixture of Betas.
+We present a general result for posterior consistency of DPM with Beta kernel and its proof is given in Supplement \ref{subsec:proofThm1}. } {Our empirical study also demonstrates the flexibility and adaptiveness of DPM with Beta kernel for fitting the continuous distributions with known bounded support.}